The Science of Cortisol: Reducing Stress Naturally

 Result: Resting heart rate (RHR) dropped from 58 to 52 bpm, and her HRV (Heart Rate Variability) measured on an Oura Ring increased by 25%, indicating significantly improved recovery capacity.

-Stress Management Framework Comparison
+Stress Framework

 Strategy Primary Mechanism Time Commitment Difficulty Level